yabl04/AniDeluxe/README.md

 # React + TypeScript + Vite

-This template setup to get React working in Vite with HMR and some ESLint rules.
+This template setup to get React working in Vite